November 03, 2025 The Runaway Monkeys Upending the Animal-Rights Movement

-October 23, 2025 Advocates who rescue animals in grave danger should qualify for ‘necessity defense,’ argues Harvard Law expert
+October 23, 2025 Program Advocates who rescue animals in grave danger should qualify for ‘necessity defense,’ argues Harvard Law expert

 Professor Kristen Stilt says that California policy points to a view that ‘animals are sentient beings whose harm is something we want to avoid.’